Minimum quantum degrees with Maya diagrams: Abstract

 \section{Abstract}

-We use Maya diagrams to refine the formula by Fulton and Woodward for the smallest powers of the quantum parameter $q$ that occur in a product of Schubert classes in the (small) quantum cohomology of partial flags.
+We use Maya diagrams to refine the criterion by Fulton and Woodward for the smallest powers of the quantum parameter $q$ that occur in a product of Schubert classes in the (small) quantum cohomology of partial flags.
 Our approach using Maya diagrams yields a combinatorial proof that the minimal quantum degrees are unique for partial flags.
+Furthermore, visual combinatorial rules are given to perform precise calculations.